A hard money loan is a short-term loan secured by real estate property.

 - Do you clearly understand the terms of the loan?

+This is the basic process of utilizing a hard loan as a house flipping investor, or doing other real estate investment.
 Asking the right questions is an important step for both new and seasoned investors.
 Once you find the right lender, there is an opportunity to build a long-term relationship.
 And, as you demonstrate success and build trust, you can get better rates and loan terms.
+If you want assistance on the process, get a hard loan rate today, or expert advice on flipping houses for a living, contact LendingHome: a top lender in hard loans.
 At LendingHome, we provide full disclosure to our borrowers.
 We place high priority on transparency and service because we want to build a long-term relationship with our borrowers.

 Ready to get started?
 Get your rate with LendingHome in just a few minutes.